jeanpaulhaddad/DRLND/README.md

 ### Instructions

-Follow the instructions in `Report.ipynb` to train the agent
+Follow the instructions in `Report.ipynb` to train the agent!